-Over the Autumn SE24 has been proceeding with solar PV installations at St Christopher’s Hospice and Dulwich College.
+Over the autumn SE24 proceeded with solar PV installations at St Christopher’s Hospice and Dulwich College.

-Since our last update, progress has been slower than we had hoped and expected.
-But the good news is that having overcome each new challenge, we expect to have virtually all the promised installations complete by Christmas and in January they should all be generating clean, green electricity in time for that beautiful spring sunshine we are all looking forward to.
+Since our last update, progress was slower than we had hoped and expected.
+But having overcome each new challenge, we expect to have all the promised installations complete and generating clean, green electricity in time for that beautiful spring sunshine we are all looking forward to.

 Here is the latest from each of our locations.